MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 When analyzing an LLM's response to a prompt, the output reflects not only its reference to the prompt itself but also its ability to generalize from the prompt to a broader context it can somehow access.
 An LLM is made to generalize from an input to a broader understanding through what is called **pretraining**.

 > [!NOTE]
 > **Pretraining** is the process of exposing an LLM to vast amounts of text.
 Through particular methods of exposure, the LLM is enabled to learn the statistical patterns from said text.
 Only these patterns are retained in the LLM's parameters, but they surprisingly sufficiently capture meaning and contextual interdependencies within text.
+Pretraining aims to adjust the LLM's parameters so that its output probability for the respective next token is as often as possible as close as possible to the actual next token in the training data.

 **I know that this sounds like a lot of jargon.
 Don't worry about it, we're only just beginning to go through what all this means.**